-8.3 Responding to good behaviour
+9.3 Responding to safe behaviour

-Reinforcing appropriate behaviour is an essential component in the learning process and enables the development of skills in all areas of a pupil's life.
-Rewards are tangible and are designed to encourage and promote positive behaviour.
-To this end, it is important that class staff work hard to identify what really motivates pupils and what is likely to support this approach.
+Positive reinforcing of appropriate behaviour is an essential component in the learning process and enables the development of skills in all areas of a pupil's life.
+To this end, it is important that class staff assess and analyse what motivates pupils and what is likely to support engagement.
 We believe that it's important to recognise achievements big and small including following instructions, social skills, basic life skills, communication and effort put in as well as academic milestones and staff may celebrate achievements in a range of ways:

-- Verbally with words, signs or symbols of affirmation and praise.

-- High fives or handshakes.

-- Token rewards such as stickers.

-- Personalised motivators such as time with a favorite toy or activity. - Communicating praise to parents via a phone call or written correspondence. - Certificates, prize ceremonies or special assemblies. - Visiting SLT (or other favored adults) to share their success. - Special Events.
+- Verbally with words, signs or symbols of affirmation and praise. - High fives or handshakes. - Token rewards such as stickers or class dojo points - Personalised motivators such as time with a favorite toy or activity. - Communicating praise to parents via a phone call or written correspondence. - Certificates, prize ceremonies or special assemblies. - Visiting SLT (or other favored adults) to share their success.

-8.4 Responding to behaviour that challenges
+9.4 Responding to behaviour that cause concern

-We recognise that it's important to develop awareness of consequences of behaviours; this is an integral part of teaching and learning.
+We recognise that it's important for pupils to develop awareness of how their behaviour impacts upon themselves and others; this is an integral part of teaching and learning.
 Most pupils will respond positively to class teams working within the above guidelines to support them to self-regulate, be calm and manage their behaviour in a positive manner.

-Where the level of behaviour that challenges is more concerning e.g. where the behaviour of a pupil becomes dangerous to themselves or others, or where their behaviour repeatedly disrupts their own learning or that of their peers, a Risk Reduction Plan or Restraint Risk Reduction Plan is required.
+Where the level of behaviour is more concerning e.g. where the behaviour of a pupil indicate a risk of causing harm to themselves or others, a Risk Reduction Plan or Restraint Risk Reduction Plan is required.
 All staff members working with the pupil, along with the pupil where possible and their family should be involved in the writing of the plan.
 Where necessary we also seek to include other professionals so that it is a collaborative and holistic plan.
 This plan identifies the triggers for the behaviour and effective management strategies.
 A program of intervention is then devised and shared by staff and reviewed/adjusted on a regular basis.

 Self-injurious behaviour is when a pupil physically harms themselves.
-It is sometimes called self-harm.
 When this happens staff should work collaboratively with the pupil, their parents or carers and other professionals to try to understand the function of this behaviour and try to find ways to prevent or replace this behaviour.

 Pupils may have individualised plans with strategies outlined to support, which may include:

 - quick and consistent responses when a pupil self-injures

 - keeping verbal responses low key

 - reducing demands placed on the pupil

 - consideration of sensory processing needs

 - using a protective barrier (e.g. use of mats, cushions, a chewy)

-- Redirection and distraction.
+- redirection and distraction.